-For someone who is already in a mobility scooter, getting injured in an accident can be disastrous.
+For someone who is already in a mobility scooter, being injured in an accident can be disastrous.
 Depending on the type of accident and severity of the injuries, the driver’s disabilities may get compounded, restricting their movement even further.
-If you were injured in a no-fault accident while driving your mobility scooter, you may be legally entitled to file a mobility scooter accident claim for compensation.
+Importantly, however, if you’ve been injured in a no-fault accident while driving your mobility scooter, you may be eligible to make a mobility scooter accident claim for compensation.

 According to the rules, mobility scooters and powered wheelchairs come under the category of ‘invalid carriages’.

 Mobility scooters are further classified as Class 2 or Class 3 invalid carriages.
 Each of these is governed by a different set of rules.